awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/key-policy-requirements-EBS-encryption.md

    For this command to succeed, the user making the request must have permissions for the `CreateGrant` action\.

-   The following example IAM policy allows an IAM user or role in account *111122223333* to create a grant for the customer managed key in account *444455556666*\.
+   The following example IAM policy allows an IAM identity \(user or role\) in account *111122223333* to create a grant for the customer managed key in account *444455556666*\.

    ```
    {